 To be a genuine off-gridder, your home is not connected to electricity from the power grid and your home does not access a town or regional water supply.
 You are without access to community utilities, including waste disposal.

-In the days before the invention of mobile / cell phones, living off grid represented significant social isolation.
-Traditionally, living off grid meant no connection to power, water or telephone so life off-grid was very tough.
+In the days, before the invention of mobile phones, living off grid represented significant social isolation.
+Traditionally, living off grid meant no connection to power, water, or telephone, so life off-grid was very tough.

 In the 21st Century, however, living off the grid is a lifestyle choice that can be remarkably comfortable and incredibly rewarding.

 We can access solar, wind, and/or hydro power (and store it in batteries for later use).